MahdiBaghbani/mersad-py/CONTRIBUTING.md

 * Edit the final commit message before merging to conform to the following style (we wish to have a clean `git log` output):
   * all commit messages should start with one of these keywords in the subject:
+    - init: for initial commits.
     - add: for adding new feature.
     - fix: for fixing an issue.
+    - modify: for changing existing code for optimization/readability etc.
     - update: for changing doc files or comments.
-    - modify: for changing existing code for optimization/readability etc.
-    - ci: for DevOps jobs.
     - remove: for deleting code or file.
+    - build: for updating MakeFiles, etc for build process.
+    - style: for fixing indentation or line breaks, etc.
+    - document: for adding new documentation.
+    - version: for releasing version tags.
+    - ci: for DevOps jobs, like editing `.travis.yml` file.
     - [skip ci]: use this keyword when you change docs to avoid running CI/CD jobs.

   * When merging a multi-commit MR make sure that the commit message doesn't